ryszard/think/README.md

 113M	/Users/ric/Downloads/files-WhatsApp.dmg
 112M	/Users/ric/Downloads/Messenger.185.0.0.5.228.dmg
 ```

+### Task: Analyze a CSV file

 How about some CSV wrangling?

+(I was actually not looking forward to preparing example data for this one, but then I remembered that I could just ask the AI to do it for me... 😅)

 ```console
 think> Please generate a simple CSV file with a few columns.
 At least one column should be numeric.